ria-ee/X-Road-cs-api/README.md

 # Central Server API

-This API can be used to add new X-Road members and subsystems directly to X-Road Central Server (up to version 7.2.x) without web admin interface.
+This API can be used to add new X-Road members and subsystems directly to X-Road Central Server without web admin interface.
+API is compatible with X-Road versions 7.3+ and is using an official management API for Central Server to save data.

-An official management API for Central Server is included in X-Road versions 7.3+, and this API is not compatible with 7.3+ versions because of DB changes.
+The advantage of using this API in favor of official API is compatibility with previous versions of CS API, possibility to use TLS certificates for authentication and limiting access to Central Server API to only required functionality.
+For example when using official management API client application would be able not only to add new members and clients but additionally to delete them and perform various other actions in Central Server.

+For Central Server versions prior to 7.3 use older version of CS API.

 **NB!
 Make sure your API is not accessible from public internet, and is properly secured in your internal network!**